 One of the big things I have been working on is working towards getting more PoPI Complaint.
-Although there is not a specific set way of doing this the main thing I read up and spoke to different more Knowledge people regarding this is that reasonable steps need to be taken to prevent data being stolen.
-As well as if data is stolen that again reasonable steps need to be in place to make sure the data is Unusable.
+Although there is not a specific set way of doing this, the main thing I read up, and spoke to different more Knowlagable people regarding this is that Reasonable steps need to be taken to prevent data being stolen.
+As well, if data is stolen that again Reasonable steps need to be in place to make sure the data is Unusable.

-Well, don’t stress there is a say to still encrypt your Windows Machine without the TPM Module.
+Well, don’t stress there is a way to still encrypt your Windows Machine without the TPM Module.

 Group Policy Editor

 For this to work you will need to be an administrator on your machine.
 These policies can be pushed down from the Group Policy Manager on a Domain setup but the below is done on a Non-Domain Joined Machine.

 Start clicking on the start button and typing gpedit.msc.
 This should bring up a Microsoft Common Console Document.
 If not open a run Command and simply type gpedit.msc and ok to open MMC.

 Once the MMC is opened you will see a Similar screen as per below screen capture.
 Browse to:

 Computer Configuration > Administrative Templates > Windows Component > Bitlocker Drive Encryption > Operating System Drives